VFPX/UpsizingWizard/README.md

 *  Streamlined, simpler steps

-*  Support for bulk insert to improve performance.
+*  Support for bulk XML load to improve performance.
+Note: since SQL Server 2008, the SQLXML module that supports bulk XML load is no longer automatically installed, so download it from [https://docs.microsoft.com/en-us/sql/relational-databases/sqlxml/what-s-new-in-sqlxml-4-0-sp1?view=sql-server-2017](https://docs.microsoft.com/en-us/sql/relational-databases/sqlxml/what-s-new-in-sqlxml-4-0-sp1?view=sql-server-2017).

 *  Allows you to specify the connection as a DBC, a DSN, one of the existing connections or a new connection string.